uxmal/reko/src/Core/Collections/README.md

 ﻿## Reko.Core.Collections

-This namespace contains collection classes used by Reko.
+This namespace contains specialized collection and container classes used by Reko.